cjackson202/AOAI-FED-CIV-Workshop/README.md

              SYSTEM:

-            You will be given an article delimited by XML tags.
+            You will be given a paragraph delimited by XML tags.
 Use the following step-by-step sequence to respond to user inputs.

-            Step 1) The user will provide you with text delimited by triple quotes.
-Summarize the text in one sentence with a prefix “Summary:”
+            Step 1) The user will provide you with a paragraph delimited by triple quotes.
+Summarize the paragraph in one sentence with a prefix “Summary:”
             Step 2) Translate the summary from Step 1 into Spanish, with a prefix “Translation:”

             QUERY:

-            <article> Artificial intelligence (AI) refers to the simulation of human intelligence in machines that are designed to perform tasks that normally require human intelligence, such as learning, problem-solving, and decision-making.
+            <paragraph> Artificial intelligence (AI) refers to the simulation of human intelligence in machines that are designed to perform tasks that normally require human intelligence, such as learning, problem-solving, and decision-making.
 AI technology uses algorithms and statistical models to analyze data and make predictions and can be applied to a wide range of fields, including healthcare, finance, and transportation.
 AI is a rapidly growing field that has the potential to revolutionize many industries by increasing efficiency and productivity.
-However, as with any technology, there are also concerns about the ethical implications of AI, such as job displacement and privacy concerns. </article>
+However, as with any technology, there are also concerns about the ethical implications of AI, such as job displacement and privacy concerns. </paragraph>

-3. Revise the model to classify the text it is given as either positive, neutral, negative.
+3. Revise the model to classify the text it is given as either positive, neutral or negative.
 Once classified, have the LLM recognize the adjective it used to classify the text.
 Provide an example to the assitant for the LLM to comprehend tasks.

          SYSTEM: Classify the text as either positive, neutral, or negative.
 Then find the adjective that allows you to classify the text.
 Follow the example to respond.